 All of the members of the Company's audit committee are considered to be "financially literate", as that term is defined in NI 52-110.

 Rachele Gordon is a Chartered Professional Accountant, Chartered Accountant who holds a Bachelor of Commerce Degree from the University of Calgary.
-She is currently a Senior Manager in Taxation Services with MNP LLP.
+She is the Principal of R. Gordon CPA Inc.